 This menu allows the user to create and select the path for the storage of data in the program.
 The current path will display at the top of the menu.
-If the path displayed is correct then choose 0 (zero) to quit the program and save the current path.
+If the path displayed is correct then choose 0 (zero) to quit this menu and save the current path.

 If the path displayed needs to be changed or a new subdirectory needs to be created, then select those items from the menu.
-For example, to create a subdirectory on the hard disk called DFBSDATA you select 1 from the menu.
+For example, to create a subdirectory on the hard disk called DFBSDATA (within the directory c:\dfbs) you select 1 from the menu.
 The program will then prompt you for the name of the new directory.
 To specify the name you would type the complete path name to the new directory, e.g., C:\DFBS\DFBSDATA and press the return key.
 The program will now create the desired subdirectory.
 After the new directory is created the menu will again appear, the new path should be displayed at the top of the screen.
 If the path is not correct you can use option number 3 to set the proper path.

 If you will be storing the data on a floppy diskette, it is not necessary to create a directory on the diskette.
-Choose option 3 from the menu and when prompted for the directory name simply type \leftarrow (return/enter).
+Choose option 3 from the menu and when prompted for the directory name simply type \leftarrow^{\perp} (return/enter).

-When you are satisfied with your selection, you can exit the installation program by typing 0 to quit, you will then return to the main DFBS menu.
+When you are satisfied with your selection, type 0 to quit this menu.